DeepuGagan/my-style-prototype/README.md

 ## 🌟 Overview

-This repository contains a prototype of the MyStyle-InStyle application, developed during an innovation/hackathon project.
-The application demonstrates an AI-powered fashion assistant that provides personalized style recommendations and insights.
+This repository showcases an innovative proof-of-concept for the MyStyle-InStyle application, developed as part of an organizational innovation/hackathon initiative.
+The application reimagines fashion assistance through advanced AI technologies that deliver personalized style guidance tailored to individual preferences.

-**Note:** This is a prototype with some features and functionalities still under development.
-The current version showcases the core concept and user experience while certain minor features are yet to be fully implemented.
+**Note:** This project represents an early-stage prototype focused on demonstrating core concepts and user experience flows.
+While the primary functionality is operational, some auxiliary features remain in active development as we continue to refine and enhance the platform.

 ## ✨ Key Features